temporalio/documentation/docs/dev-guide/tscript/foundations.md

 ### How to develop Activity Parameters {#activity-parameters}

 There is no explicit limit to the total number of parameters that an <a class="tdlp" href="/activities#activity-definition">Activity Definition<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is an Activity Definition?</span><br /><br /><span class="tdlppd">An Activity Definition is the code that defines the constraints of an Activity Task Execution.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/activities#activity-definition">Learn more</a></span></span></a> may support.
-However, there is a limit of the total size of the data ends up encoded into a gRPC message Payload.
+However, there is a limit to the total size of the data that ends up encoded into a gRPC message Payload.

 A single argument is limited to a maximum size of 2 MB.
 And the total size of a gRPC message, which includes all the arguments, is limited to a maximum of 4 MB.